Last reviewed by Netlify Support - August, 2023

 You should be able to find similar instructions for your domain registrar by making a web search for your registrar’s name plus “change name servers”.

-An inactive DNS zone in Netlify DNS will prevent SSL certificates from being provisioned and/or updated for a custom domain.
+An inactive DNS zone in Netlify DNS will prevent SSL certificates from being provisioned and/or updated for a production domain.
 The solution for this will be to either 1) delete the inactive DNS zone at Netlify or 2) change the name servers at the registrar to make the inactive zone active.

 If there are questions/comments about this support guide, please add those comments below.